-- (b2) An offer to connect made under paragraph (a)(2), must be accompanied by: - (1) so far as is relevant, and in relation to services the Distribution Network Service Provider intends to provide, an itemised statement of connection costs including: - (i) connection service charges; - (ii) costs associated with metering requirements contained in the offer to connect; - (iii) costs of network extension; - (iv) details of augmentation required to provide the connection and associated costs; - (v) details of the interface equipment required to provide the connection and associated costs; - (vi) details of any ongoing operation and maintenance costs and charges by the Distribution Network Service Provider; and - (vii) other incidental costs and their basis of calculation;
+- (b2) An offer to connect made under paragraph (a)(2), must be accompanied by: - (1) so far as is relevant, and in relation to services the Distribution Network Service Provider intends to provide, an itemised statement of connection costs including: - (i) connection service charges; - (ii) costs associated with metering requirements contained in the offer to connect; - (iii) costs of network extension; - (iv) details of augmentation required to provide the connection and associated costs; - (v) details of the interface equipment required to provide the connection and associated costs;

-- (2) if any item in the statement of costs in subparagraph (1) differs substantially from the estimate provided under clause S5.4B(h), an explanation of the differences; - (3) a connection agreement capable of execution by the Connection Applicant, which must contain the proposed terms and conditions for connection to the distribution network (of the kind set out in Schedule 5.6) including, for each technical requirement identified by the Distribution Network Service Provider in the detailed response provided under clause 5.3A.8(c), the automatic access standard or the negotiated access standard as determined in accordance with clause 5.3.4A; and - (4) an explanation: - (i) of how the offer to connect can be accepted; and - (ii) that the offer to connect remains open for 20 business days, unless otherwise agreed. - (b3) An offer to connect made under paragraph (a)(2) must remain open for acceptance for 20 business days from the date it is made and, if not accepted within that period, lapses unless the Connection Applicant has sought an extension of the period of time from the Distribution Network Service Provider.
-The Distribution Network Service Provider may not unreasonably withhold consent to the extension. - (c) The offer to connect must be fair and reasonable and must be consistent with the safe and reliable operation of the power system in accordance with the Rules.
+- (vi) details of any ongoing operation and maintenance costs and charges by the Distribution Network Service Provider; and - (vii) other incidental costs and their basis of calculation; - (2) if any item in the statement of costs in subparagraph (1) differs substantially from the estimate provided under clause S5.4B(h), an explanation of the differences; - (3) a connection agreement capable of execution by the Connection Applicant, which must contain the proposed terms and conditions for connection to the distribution network (of the kind set out in Part A of schedule 5.6) including, for each technical requirement identified by the Distribution Network Service Provider in the detailed response provided under clause 5.3A.8(c), the automatic access standard or the negotiated access standard as determined in accordance with clause 5.3.4A; and - (4) an explanation: - (i) of how the offer to connect can be accepted; and - (ii) that the offer to connect remains open for 20 business days, unless otherwise agreed. - (b3) An offer to connect made under paragraph (a)(2) must remain open for acceptance for 20 business days from the date it is made and, if not accepted within that period, lapses unless the Connection Applicant has sought an extension of the period of time from the Distribution Network Service Provider.
+The Distribution Network Service Provider may not unreasonably withhold consent to the extension. - (b4) An offer to connect by a Primary Transmission Network Service Provider made under paragraph (a)(1) must include: - (1) the Primary Transmission Network Service Provider's requirements in relation to the matters proposed in clause 5.3.4(b)(3) and (b)(4); and - (2) the costs of the services proposed to be provided by the Primary Transmission Network Service Provider separated between negotiated transmission services and non-regulated transmission services (if applicable). - (b5) A Connection Applicant may seek amendments to the offer to connect provided that the Connection Applicant agrees to changes to the preliminary program to reflect the additional time required to agree the amendments. - (c) The offer to connect must be fair and reasonable and must be consistent with the safe and reliable operation of the power system in accordance with the Rules.
 Without limitation, unless the parties otherwise agree, to be fair and reasonable an offer to connect must offer connection and network services consistent with schedule 5.1 and (as applicable) schedules 5.2, 5.3 and 5.3a and must not impose conditions on the Connection Applicant which are more onerous than those contemplated in schedules 5.1, 5.2, 5.3 or 5.3a.